petrakumi12/positiveNews/readme.md

 ## Future Improvements
 - Deduplication Across Sources:
     Enhance the logic to detect duplicate articles from different news sources (e.g., via normalized titles or content hashes).
-- Daily Website Update:
-    Generate and host a daily-updated website (using S3/CloudFront or AWS Amplify) with the full list of articles, and include that link in the email.
 - Enhanced Error Handling & Logging:
     Add more detailed error handling and logging for easier debugging and monitoring.
-- Secret Rotation:
-    Implement automatic secret rotation using AWS Secrets Manager’s built-in rotation features.
 - Caching:
-    Consider caching API responses to reduce the number of external API calls and improve performance.
+     Cache API responses to reduce the number of external API calls and improve performance.
 - UI changes to improve website look
 - Subscribtion to different topics
-- Support article photos in website